"Co" to "Com" Obituaries

 death of Sarah Rathburn, widow of the late Daniel Cole.
 Deceased

-survived by a brother, Henry Rathburn, a
+and is survived by a brother, Henry Rathburn, a

 sister, Mrs. Louisa Cleveland, a nephew, Wm.
 Cleveland, and a niece,